We are here to help you with your dental emergency: Dental Abscess

 Sometimes you can physically see a dental abscess.
 Other times, when the abscess cannot be seen, you will feel pain.
 When you have an abscess caused by infection, the pain can come on suddenly and can be intense.
 Because there is infection present, your face could swell on the side of the infected tooth.
 It can be difficult to pinpoint the tooth that is affected.
 Many patients have what we call referred pain, which means the pain may travel through your cheek and jaw, sometimes even up to your ear.
-Through specialized testing and a dental x-ray, one of our doctors will be able to pinpoint the tooth with the abscess so that it can be treated.
+Through special testing and a dental x-ray, one of our doctors will be able to pinpoint the tooth with the abscess so that it can be treated.

 What should you do if you think you have an abscess?

 The best thing to do is to call us immediately.
 If it is after hours, call the emergency dentist number listed for each office so that you can be seen.
 Many patients will go to the emergency room, but unfortunately, there is little they can do for you.
 It is best to start with your dentist.

 Before your appointment, there are a few things you can do to try to relieve the pain.
 Taking an over the counter pain medication and anti inflammatory such as Ibuprofen can help relieve the pain temporarily.
 If there is swelling or referred pain, placing an icepack on your face can give you some comfort as well.
 If you can see the abscess, it may be tempting to touch it.
 It is best to leave it alone so your dentist can examine it.

 Treatment for a dental abscess can vary.
 It can range from draining the infection, to needing more extensive treatment like a root canal or extraction.
 Whatever treatment your dentist decides is best, you will more than likely be placed on an antibiotic as well.